Noah-Alexander/Spanish_Speaking_Analysis/ReadMe.md

 Each observation is a video, and below is a definition of all the variables:

-Video_Number- An index representing the chronological order of recorded videos, ranging from 1 (earliest) to 112 (most recent), used as a proxy for progression over time.
+1. Video_Number- An index representing the chronological order of recorded videos, ranging from 1 (earliest) to 112 (most recent), used as a proxy for progression over time.
-Date_Recorded- The calendar date that the video was recorded Hours_CI_Students- The number of hours spent learning through watching Comprehensible Input for Learned (content not made for native speakers)
+2. Date_Recorded- The calendar date that the video was recorded.
+3. Hours_CI_Students- The number of hours spent learning through watching Comprehensible Input for Learned (content not made for native speakers).
-Hours_Reading- The number of hours spent learning through reading Hours_Talking- The number of hours spent learning through speaking with Natives Hours_Native_Media- The number of hours spent learning through watching native media as a form of Comprehensible Input Time_Recorded- The time of day that a video was recorded.
+4. Hours_Reading- The number of hours spent learning through reading.
+5. Hours_Talking- The number of hours spent learning through speaking with Natives.
+6. Hours_Native_Media- The number of hours spent learning through watching native media as a form of Comprehensible Input.
+7. Time_Recorded- The time of day that a video was recorded.
 Note: if the video is between 12 AM and 3 AM, it was recorded on the next calendar day, but counted as the video for the date listed in Date_Recorded.
 Sometimes I didn’t have time to record until late at night (the Spanish are a late night culture).
-Length_Minutes- The length in minutes of the video which was recorded Total_Words- The total number of words which were transcribed Unique_Words- The number of unique words which were transcribed Avg_Word_Freq- The average number of times a word was used in the video.
-Calculated by Total_Words / Unique_Words (inverse of TTR)
+8. Length_Minutes- The length in minutes of the video which was recorded.
+9. Total_Words- The total number of words which were transcribed.
+10. Unique_Words- The number of unique words which were transcribed.
+11. Avg_Word_Freq- The average number of times a word was used in the video.
+Calculated by Total_Words / Unique_Words (inverse of TTR).
-Med_Word_Freq- The median number of times a word was used in the video Entropy- Calculation of the entropy based on the word frequency.
+12. Med_Word_Freq- The median number of times a word was used in the video
+13. Entropy- Calculation of the entropy based on the word frequency.
 Used to measure variance.
-Look at the "Feature_Creation.ipynb" file to understand more
+Look at the "Feature_Creation.ipynb" file to understand more.
-TTR- The Lexical Diversity (Type-Token Ratio, or TTR) of the video.
+14. TTR- The Lexical Diversity (Type-Token Ratio, or TTR) of the video.
 Used to measure variance.
-Calculated by Unique_Words / Total_Words (inverse of Avg_Word_Freq)
+Calculated by Unique_Words / Total_Words (inverse of Avg_Word_Freq).

 # Structure of the Repo

 The Data folder has all the data.
 Raw_Transcripts are the text files and Processed_Transcripts are json files that store the data dictionary.
 The “clean_data.csv” is the joined and cleaned dataset, with “transcript_features.csv” and “video_features.csv” representing the calculated features and the hand collected features, respectively.

 The Code folder has all the jupyter notebooks with the code I used for the project.
-Below is what each represents Transcript_Cleaner.ipynb - Code that transformed the text files into data dictionaries and saved them as json files Feature_Creation.ipynb - Code that loads json files and makes calculations, resulting in “transcript_features.csv” Data_Cleaning.ipynb - Code that joins “transcript_features.csv” and “video_features.csv” and cleans the data to prepare for analysis.
-Results in “clean_data.csv”
+Below is what each represents:

+Transcript_Cleaner.ipynb- Code that transformed the text files into data dictionaries and saved them as json files.
+Feature_Creation.ipynb- Code that loads json files and makes calculations, resulting in “transcript_features.csv”.
+Data_Cleaning.ipynb- Code that joins “transcript_features.csv” and “video_features.csv” and cleans the data to prepare for analysis.
+Results in “clean_data.csv”.
-Analysis.ipynb - Code that analyzes “
+Analysis.ipynb- Code that analyzes and visualizes the data.
+Analysis_Weekly.ipynb- Code that groups data into 7 day groups (weeks) and does some calculations.
+Nothing novel is found.

-The Visualizations folder has an infographic I made to share this project and its findings and images of the data visualizations I used in that infographic (generated at the end of “Analysis.ipynb”)
+The Visualizations folder has an infographic I made to share this project and its findings and images of the data visualizations I used in that infographic (generated at the end of “Analysis.ipynb”).